Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 ***

-Using excerpts from letters, Alexandra Ziane (Berlin) then reconstructed the efforts in the late 1960s by the American curator Emanuel Winternitz (1898–1983) to transfer the Barberini Harp from a private Italian collection to the New York Metropolitan Museum of Arts.
+Using excerpts from letters, <span id="person_tag">Alexandra Ziane</span> (Berlin) then reconstructed the efforts in the late 1960s by the American curator Emanuel Winternitz (1898–1983) to transfer the Barberini Harp from a private Italian collection to the New York Metropolitan Museum of Arts.
 Ziane’s presentation was followed by a tour of the Museo Nazionale degli Strumenti Musicali with the director Sandra Suatoni, including the newly designed area that was not yet open to the public.

 ***